wultra/powerauth-webflow/docs/Components.md

 - the authentication process is completed with a redirect
 - an error is shown followed by a redirect with error details

+The Next Step server provides also credential and OTP authentication services and services for managing user identities.

 ## Data Adapter

 Data Adapter connects Web Flow to other backends and serves as an integration component.

 Data Adapter handles following use cases:

-* Lookup user ID for given username.
+- convert username to user ID in case such conversion is required
-* User authentication with remote backend based on provided credentials for form based authentication step.
+- perform user authentication against remote backend based on provided credentials
-* Retrieve user details for given user ID such as firstname and surname.
+- retrieve user details for given user ID
+- initialize an authentication method and set its parameters, e.g. client certificate configuration
-* Retrieve data for given user and decorate operation data (e.g. bank account names, balances, currencies, etc.).
+- decorate form data for given user (e.g. add user bank account list)
-* Notify backend about form data changes, e.g. when user fills in some data in Web Flow frontend.
-* Notify backend about operation status changes: finished operation, failed operation and canceled operation.
-* Send authorization SMS messages with OTP code -- message text is prepared and localized, however SMS message needs to be sent by the remote backend.
+- form data change notification
+- create an implicit login operation automatically on authentication start
+- map a complex operation into smaller operations and configure PowerAuth operation template
+- operation status change notification
+- generate OTP authorization code and send authorization SMS
-* Verify authorization SMS code specified by the user.
+- send authorization SMS with previously generated OTP authorization code
-* Decide whether consent step should be displayed for given operation context.
+- verify OTP authorization code from SMS
+- authenticate user using user ID, password and OTP authorization code
+- verify a client TLS certificate
+- initialize OAuth 2.0 consent form
-* Prepare consent form text and options.
+- create OAuth 2.0 consent form
-* Verify consent form options selected by the user.
+- validate OAuth 2.0 consent form options
-* Save consent form options selected by the user.
+- save OAuth 2.0 consent form options
-* Verify authorization SMS code and user password.
-* Execute an anti-fraud system (AFS) action and react on response from AFS.
+- execute an anti-fraud system (AFS) action and react on response from AFS

 For more information see the [Web Flow customization project](https://github.com/wultra/powerauth-webflow-customization)

+## TPP Engine

+Third Party Provider (TPP) Engine implements following functionality:
+- third party provider registry
+- storage of OAuth 2.0 consents

+TPP Engine is available as a separate application and its deployment is optional.

 ## Mobile Token